A Catholic high school story -- part two

 “Boys, please keep your seat after the bell rings.
 I have something to say to you all.”

-The second hand moved, and with 30 seconds to go, I wondered if Father Tribou finally had his culprit; if the pressure had become too much and the poor schmuck had confessed while blubbering like a baby and begging for his worthless life.
+The second hand moved and with 30 seconds to go I wondered if Father finally had his culprit; if the pressure had become too much and the poor schmuck had confessed while blubbering like a baby and begging for his worthless life.

 The bell jolted me out of my trance and the intercom popped once more.